zvigrinberg/morpheus-operator/README.md

 # morpheus-operator
-// TODO(user): Add simple overview of use/purpose
+ This is An k8/Openshift Operator to install Nvidia Morpheus on cluster, in order to bootstrap working on Morpheus SDK in order to run sample/example/custom user pipelines.

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+This operator runs on an openshift cluster/k8 cluster, and It Deploys Nvidia Morpheus Deployment along all of its dependencies

+1. Morpheus Deployment and configure its environment automatically.
+2. Triton Server Deployment
+3. Download some models and install them automatically on Triton Server
+4. Milvus Vector DB and its Underlying Etcd And Minio Instances As Standalone deployments and services.

-## Getting Started
+## Quick-Start
-You’ll need a Kubernetes cluster to run against.
+You’ll need an openshift/Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
-**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `oc cluster-info` shows).

 ### Running on the cluster
 1. Install Instances of Custom Resources: